bgerrard5392/Pewlett-Hackard-Analysis/README.md

 ## Results
+Provide a bulleted list with four major points from the two analysis deliverables.
+Use images as support where needed.

 **How is the district summary affected?**
 The District data did not show any difference which proves consistency in the data.
 The Passing Math Score is relatively high at 75% as well as the Passing Reading scoresat 86%.